Ronald-Saunfe/LMS/README.md

 # LMS
-Library Management System in written in python and kivy
+Library Management System in python and kivy